 Time overcurrent time calculations are made with an internal "energy capacity" memory variable.
 When this variable indicates that the energy capacity has reached 100%, a time overcurrent element will operate.
 If less than 100% energy capacity is accumulated in this variable and the current falls below the dropout threshold of 97 to 98% of the pickup value, the variable must be reduced.
 Two methods of this resetting operation are available: "Instantaneous" and "Timed".
 The Instantaneous selection is intended for applications with other relays, such as most static relays, which set the energy capacity directly to zero when the current falls below the reset threshold.
 The Timed selection can be used where the relay must coordinate with electromechanical relays.
-With this setting, the energy capacity variable is decremented according to the equation provided.

-Graphs of standard time-current curves on $11^{\circ} \times 17^{\circ}$ log-log graph paper are available upon request from the GE Power Management literature department.
+Graphs of standard time-current curves on 11" \times 17" log-log graph paper are available upon request from the GE Power Management literature department.
 The original files are also available in PDF format on the UR Software Installation CD and the GE Power Management Web Page.